graisondangor/cuny-advanced-data-journalism/README.md

 *   Text
 *   Charts (if included)
 *   Any necessary credits, captions, etc.
-*   Data github repo:
+*   Data Github repo:
     *   A data folder with your input data (raw, unprocessed)
     *   An output folder with output data files from your analysis
-    *   A notebooks folder which contains all your jupyter notebooks
+    *   A notebooks folder which contains all your Jupyter notebooks
     *   A readme.md file that explains what you did with your project

 ### Types of stories you will be able to produce

 *   Two Americas: Republican districts have far fewer immigrants: [https://www.axios.com/two-americas-republicans-immigrants-4c1948f1-8b10-4e67-8ae0-7406af7d21a9.html](https://www.axios.com/two-americas-republicans-immigrants-4c1948f1-8b10-4e67-8ae0-7406af7d21a9.html)
 *   Can we talk about the gender pay gap? [https://www.washingtonpost.com/graphics/2017/business/women-pay-gap/](https://www.washingtonpost.com/graphics/2017/business/women-pay-gap/)